VITA Resources for Volunteers

 After applying for a short-term payment plan, you can pay the amount owed directly from your checking or savings account (Direct Pay) or by check, money order or debit/credit card.

-Here is the irs.gov link to information on paying your Balance Due
+Here is the link for information on paying your Balance Due

 The Disadvantages of paying with a credit card--think twice before you do it please.
 Some people prefer to pay their IRS debt with a credit card, but is it worth it?
 Here is an article that explains some of the drawbacks from doing so. https://www.creditcards.com/credit-card-news/pros-cons-paying-taxes-with-credit-cards-1282/